Ancestral Wisdom for Female Hormonal Health, Part 1 by Good Health

 Light

-Exposure to natural light is one the most important factors when considering hormonal health.
-We evolved outside and ancestrally living humans still spend the bulk of their time outdoors.
-Safe, natural light exposure, particularly through our eyes and into the brain via the suprachiasmatic nucleus (the circadian pacemaker), is key to the balance of our hormones and neurotransmitters, and our circadian rhythm.
-The circadian rhythm is the 24-hour, internal clock that regulates our sleep/wake cycle through hormones like melatonin (sleep) and cortisol (wake).
-Put simply, the changing spectrums and amounts of blue and bright light in the sunlight throughout the day helps to trigger the release of the right hormones and neurotransmitters at the right time and the red spectrums benefit our mitochondria and hormone production.
-Hormonal and circadian disruption has negative consequences that are linked to chronic disease, especially metabolic dysfunction and blood sugar balance.
-At any life stage it can manifest as poor sleep, low mood, irritability, and worry-mind, and during perimenopause these things can worsen, along with the addition of internal temperature fluctuations, joint stiffness, brain fog, irritability, and more.
+Exposure to natural light is one of the most important factors when considering hormonal health.
+We evolved outside, and ancestrally living humans still spend the bulk of their time outdoors.
+Safe, natural light exposure, particularly through our eyes and into the brain via the suprachiasmatic nucleus (the circadian pacemaker), is key to the balance of our hormones and neurotransmitters and our circadian rhythm.
+The circadian rhythm is the 24-hour internal clock that regulates our sleep/wake cycle through hormones like melatonin (sleep) and cortisol (wake).
+Put simply, the changing spectrums and amounts of blue and bright light in the sunlight throughout the day help to trigger the release of the right hormones and neurotransmitters at the right time, and the red spectrums benefit our mitochondria and hormone production.
+Hormonal and circadian disruption has negative consequences that are linked to chronic disease, especially metabolic dysfunction and blood sugar imbalance.
+At any life stage it can manifest as poor sleep, low mood, irritability, worry-mind, etc. During perimenopause these things can worsen, along with the addition of internal temperature fluctuations, joint stiffness, brain fog, irritability, and more.

 Good Health NZ - lockdown 1

-Sunlight stimulates cellular melatonin and feel-good hormones, and photoproducts that support immune health, body comfort, and energy, and helps to manage nitric oxide levels, which is important for your cardiovascular system.
-The infrared rays from the sun help to generate exclusion zone water: in your blood vessels, essential for healthy blood flow; and in and around your cells, which supports energy production.
+Sunlight stimulates cellular melatonin and feel-good hormones and photoproducts that support immune health, body comfort, and energy.
+Sunlight helps manage nitric oxide levels, which is important for your cardiovascular system.
+The infrared rays from the sun help to generate exclusion zone water in your blood vessels (essential for healthy blood flow) and in and around your cells to support energy production.
 Sunlight helps the body balance deuterium (heavy hydrogen) levels, the body’s microbiome (microbes of all types respond to the natural light/dark cycle), blood sugar, and so much more.
-Research has found that low levels of lifetime sun exposure are linked to experiencing a younger menopausal transition and more intense symptoms, which potentially means that reproductive health can be adversely affected throughout the fertile years of a woman’s life if sunlight exposure is low.
+Research has found that a lack of sunlight is linked to younger menopausal transitions and more intense symptoms.
+This means that low sunlight exposure may adversely affect reproductive health throughout the fertile years.
 These and many other studies show that we are not getting enough natural light from the sun, especially in the early morning, and too much artificial light, from our modern lightbulbs and device screens, after dark.

-Speaking of sleep, because there are multiple factors that can affect an individual’s sleep patterns, there is no, 1 thing to consider beyond the aspects mentioned in this series of articles; however, making sure you leave enough hours between bedtime and waking (8-9 hours) is a key component.
-Aim for getting to sleep by 10pm at the latest, the earlier the better.
-Additionally, take note of seasonality – winter is a time for more sleep and rest.
-Having good sleep hygiene and getting to bed early wherever possible will help a lot.
-You may find that adopting the sunlight and circadian health part of the hunter-gatherer lifestyle will automatically help you to go to bed, get to sleep, and, consequently, be able to rise earlier.
-“Sunrise; sunlight; sunset; sleep; repeat”.
+Speaking of sleep, because there are multiple factors that can affect an individual’s sleep patterns, there is no one thing to consider beyond the aspects mentioned in this series of articles; however, make sure you leave enough hours between bedtime and waking (8-10 hours).
+Aim for getting to sleep by 9 or 10 pm at the latest; the earlier, the better.
+Additionally, take note of seasonality—winter is a time for more sleep and rest.
+Having effective sleep hygiene and getting to bed early wherever possible will help a lot.
+You may find that adopting the sunlight and circadian health part of the hunter-gatherer lifestyle will automatically help you get to sleep earlier, and, consequently, be able to rise earlier.
+“Sunrise; sunlight; sunset; sleep; repeat.”

-• Watch the sunrise and spend time outside in the early morning, infrared, and then UVA light (before UVB appears – dependent on your latitude), even if it’s cloudy.
-If it’s raining, you might just want to have a few minutes “look” in the direction of the sun but do try and get out anyway.
+• Watch the sunrise and spend time outside in the early morning, infrared, and then UVA light (before UVB appears—dependent on your latitude), even if it’s cloudy.
+If it’s raining, you might just want to have a few moments “look” in the direction of the sun, but do try and get out for a spell, anyway.
 This supports healthy neurotransmitter levels, particularly dopamine and serotonin.

 • If the sun isn’t up when you awaken, use the same protocols as if it were the evening (darkness) and then get outside when the sun rises.
 The light from the sun should be the first light you see (no devices).

-• Sunglasses block the signals to the SCN from the sun, so only wear if driving, skiing, or boating (or you need to protect your eyes), otherwise wearing a wide-brimmed hat will do.
+• Sunglasses block the signals to the SCN from the sun, so only wear them if driving, skiing, or boating (or you need to protect your eyes); otherwise, wearing a wide-brimmed hat will do.

 • Watch the sunset and limit/avoid artificial light exposure after dark to decrease cortisol and promote melatonin.
 Try amber/red, blue-light-blocking glasses, amber or carbon filament lightbulbs, or candlelight, and use Iris or Nightshift software on your screens.